 This indigestible fiber can help keep the balance of good and bad bacteria in check, keeping your gut healthy.
 Along with these benefits, bananas are high in potassium to assist in muscle and nerve system health.

-Typically, one may not think of chocolate as anything more than a delicious, sweet treat, however, research shows how dark chocolate is a GI friendly food can provide a boost to your gut.
+Typically, one may not think of chocolate as anything more than a delicious, sweet treat, however, research shows how dark chocolate is a GI friendly food for school that can provide a boost to your gut.
 A 2014 article in Scientific American states that bacteria living near the end of the digestive tract make use of antioxidants and fiber found in cocoa through fermentation.
 As a result of this process, the gut creates anti-inflammatory compounds that aid in gut and cardiovascular health.
 Remember, that while chocolate does provide benefits to your GI tract, it should also be consumed in moderation.

-Next time you think about packing or picking up a candy bar, make the choice to look for dark chocolate, your gut and your tase buds will thank you.
+Next time you think about packing or picking up a candy bar, make the choice to look for dark chocolate, your gut and your taste buds will thank you.